Ohio job training programs.

 Ohio also has special programs and priority for younger workers, including those without a GED.
 The Youth Development and Placement programs administer assistance in academic or occupational learning.
 Staff will prepare younger students and job seekers for further education, additional training, and employment.
 Also, work on the development of leadership skills.
 Resources are offered for School Dropouts, Homeless, Runaways, and others under the age of 21.

 The bottom line is that One-Stop Centers in Ohio offer services to both job seekers as well as local businesses.
 Programs focus on the unemployed and even really just people looking to advance their career.
 The centers also work with county non-profit agencies and other partners to deliver a variety of employment and job training services to meet the needs of local customers, which can include Fortune 500 companies.
+They also try to place veterans into new jobs or give them free career advice.
+Learn more on veteran job training programs.

 Local corporate customers can expect support from the One-Stop Centers as well.
 Services such as opportunities for job fairs, job posting, pre-screening of applicants, employee assessments, various training options, layoff aversion and rapid response, and mass recruitment to fill openings.